Medusa (Marvel Comics): Royalty

 Their son, Ahura, also reappears in this series as a mentally unstable adolescent.
 Medusa argues that Black Bolt seems not to care that their son is being kept in isolation, and advises him that despite his orders she has gone to visit Ahura in his cell on more than one occasion.
 Black Bolt is angered by this and becomes physically aggressive with Medusa, grabbing her face and mouth to silence her.
 In her growing confusion with her husband's actions, Medusa finds herself drawn to Maximus against her will and would visit him often in his prison cell.
 It is revealed by Luna, Crystal's daughter, that Maximus had somehow implanted a "darkness" into Medusa's mind that was affecting her actions.
 Later on, Medusa and Maximus share a kiss as a distraught Black Bolt watches from the shadows.
 Medusa's thoughts at the time, however, reveal that she is not in control of her actions and that she only loves Black Bolt.
 The end of Silent War is left a cliffhanger with Black Bolt confined in prison, Ahura released, and Medusa now at Maximus' side as he assumes the throne of the Inhumans.

 Due to inconsistencies with other Marvel titles featuring Black Bolt during this time, it is unclear when, and if, Silent War takes place in relation to The Illuminati, World War Hulk, and Secret Invasion storylines.

 Medusa appears alongside Black Bolt in issue #1 of the World War Hulk series.
 Medusa is seen with Black Bolt when Hulk attacks Attilan.
 She warns Hulk not to pursue a fight with her husband, as Black Bolt has defeated Hulk in past battles.
 The fight begins and Medusa is not shown to interfere or assist.
 Black Bolt is subsequently defeated by Hulk, though the battle is not shown beyond Black Bolt's opening attack, and it is made unclear as to how Hulk managed to win the fight.

 It was revealed in "New Avengers: Illuminati" that Black Bolt had been replaced by a Skrull impostor for an unknown amount of time.
 The impostor revealed himself to the Illuminati and was killed.
 Both the sudden rift between Medusa and Black Bolt apparent in Silent War and Black Bolt's later defeat at the hands of Hulk in World War Hulk could be attributed to this development, for it is uncertain just when Black Bolt might have been replaced by his Skrull duplicate.

-When the "Secret Invasion" begins, the Inhumans part of the story, by Heroes writer Joe Pokaski, digs into how the Inhuman Royal Family deals with the news that the Black Bolt they knew was a Skrull impostor.
-Medusa is shown fighting a Skrull that not only possesses her powers, but also possesses the powers of Mister Fantastic.
+When the "Secret Invasion" begins, the Inhumans part of the story, by Joe Pokaski, explores how the Inhuman royal family deals with the news that the Black Bolt they knew was a Skrull impostor.
+Medusa is shown fighting a Skrull who possesses her powers as well as those of Mister Fantastic.
 Medusa heads into Kree space to get Ronan the Accuser to help look for the Skrull ship containing Black Bolt and her son.
 She succeeds in rescuing her family and returning to Attilan.